Sundays at All Hallows (Sunday, September 22, 2024)

 Friends of God or Friends of the World?

-In the passage from his letter, which is this Sunday’s reading from the Epistles, the apostle James the Just, the brother of Jesus, could be describing one or more public figures of our age.
+In the passage from his letter, which is this Sunday’s reading from the Epistles, the apostle James the Just, the brother of Jesus, could be describing one or more public figures of the times in which we now live.
 They are motivated by selfish ambition.
 They are notorious for their lying and their boasting.
 They claim as their own the accomplishments of others and tell people that they achieved things that they did not attempt, much less succeed in accomplishing and may have hindered or opposed.
 They claim all the credit when something goes well and deny any responsibility when it doesn’t.
 With their rhetoric they encourage division, hatred, ill-will, and violence.

 One might conclude that James was prescient, knew what would happen in the future.
 But when one considers the age in which he lived, it was in many ways not too different from our own.
 One only has to look at the reigns of the Roman Emperors of the times, particularly Tiberius in his later years, Caligula, and Nero.
 Their reigns were marked by villainy, betrayal, cruelty, and wanton killing.
 If one lesson can be learned from that period in history is the danger of placing too much power in the hands of one individual with no restraints placed upon their exercise of that power.